denson/compute_RkCC/README.md

 # compute_RkCC
-Function to compute the K-category correlation coefficient
+Function to compute the K-category correlation coefficient implemented in Python.

 ## Comparing two K-category assignments by a K-category correlation coefficient